zsl1997/VSW/README.md

 - This repository contains the VSW dataset for the following paper：[Unsupervised Vehicle search in the Wild: A New Benchmark (ACM MM 2021)](https://dl.acm.org/doi/10.1145/3474085.3475654).
 - Vehicle search is a crucial part of the city's surveillance system.
 However, existing research does not fully explore end-to-end vehicle search.
 Instead, VSW aims to advance the task of vehicle search and benefit traffic regulation and criminal investigations.

-- Here .
+- Here https://pan.baidu.com/s/14aKlzkMObz33iAI6WwSYpQ (Extraction code: uk0n).
 This dataset is for research purposes only and therefore not for commercial use.

 - If you have any questions about the VSW dataset, please contact zhongx@whut.edu.cn.